-Who ever thought that Impa would be a Badass Grandma?
+Who ever thought that Impa would be a badass old lady?
 Surviving thousands of years in the Sealed Temple so when Zelda arrives she can set in motion the right things.
 THAT is awesome.

 Ghirahim finally, finallyreceiving a well-deserved death at the hands of Demise.
 Sure, it was likely part of his plan, and he seemed to be enjoying it, but just knowing you're finally rid of the Smug Snake is gratifying.

 The moment when Zelda upgrades the Master Sword into the True Master Sword.
 After hours of gameplay, Zelda fans finally get to hear the Master Sword theme.
 And it is epic.